ShehanLakshithaRanasinghe/Smart-IoT-Medibox/README.md

 * Servo controlled shade automatically adjusts exposure.
 * Manual override available via IoT dashboard.

+##  Custom PCB Design

+To ensure compactness, reliability, and long-term usability, a **custom PCB** was designed using **EasyEDA**.
+Instead of relying on jumper wires and breadboards, the PCB integrates all core components of the MediBox in a single board, improving durability and reducing wiring complexity.

+###  Key Highlights:
+* Designed in **EasyEDA** with proper schematics and PCB layout.
+* Compact footprint for enclosure-friendly design.
+* All sensor and actuator pins are clearly labeled for easy debugging.
+* Power distribution optimized for ESP32, sensors, and actuators.
+* Integrated connectors for OLED, DHT22, LDRs, Servo, and Buzzer.
+* Gerber files exported for fabrication, making it manufacturable.

 ###  IoT & Dashboard Integration

 * Real-time communication via **MQTT protocol**.